andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 *5 - 6 - 7 - 8*

-I take a step up to my mark at the edge of the curtain.
+I step up to my mark at the edge of the curtain.

 *1 - 2 - 3 - 4*